 Google: Emotion, Cognition, and Mental State Representation Salzman for research, reported in the Science News’ article, Cerebral Delights, flushed out some primary neurological links between fear and need.
 Who knows, perhaps science will eventually discover most everything that is discoverable (1).

 I have felt for a few years that fear stood at the headwaters of all emotions, including those related to need.
 Additionally, what fear and need mean is less straightforward than often thought.
 Therefore, before diving into this, I should clarify my sense of these words, especially need.
 For this, please see One who speaks does not know to review my caveats concerning need and fear.

 Learning to speak Thai was the catalyst for deepening my understanding of need.
 I picked up the Thai language the easy way – living among non-English speaking Thai folks.
 A particularly striking difference in thinking between my Western upbringing and the Thai culture was in the use and meaning of the word want and need.
 I was accustomed to think need, want, and desire were different.
 For instance, I may want that yacht; however, do I really need it?
 By contrast, Thai’s, at least at the peasant level, don’t perceive a sharp distinction between need, want, and desire.
-The synonym-like nature of these words made sense to me, as did their Buddhist worldview.
+The synonymic nature of these words made sense to me, as did their Buddhist worldview.

-Regarding need, want, and desire as synonym-like applies to the research results here.
+Regarding need, want, and desire as virtual synonyms applies to the research reported in Cerebral Delights.
 All of these connect deeply to our pursuit of pleasure.
 Similarly, fear, worry, and insecurity link deeply to our avoidance of pain.
-Consider these examples: need vs. fear; pleasure vs. pain; want vs. reject; attraction vs. repulsion.
-While we’re at it, why not add love vs. hate; beauty vs. ugly; and good vs. bad.
+Consider these contrasting words: need vs. fear; pleasure vs. pain; attraction vs. repulsion.
+While we’re at it, why not include love vs. hate; beauty vs. ugly; and good vs. bad.
 Do you see how all these words correlate?

 ——- ———– —— ————- —————————